Dental Costs in Dallas, Texas (2026)

 How much is a veneer in Dallas?

-A single porcelain veneer in Dallas averages about $1,350, usually $950-$2,500 per tooth — roughly 13% above the national average of around $1,200.
+We do not publish city-level veneer prices, since cosmetic pricing does not track local implant prices.
+In Texas, porcelain veneers average about $1,954 per tooth (state average, ASQ360), about 11% above the $1,759 US average.
 Composite (chairside) veneers cost less but last fewer years.
 Because veneers are cosmetic, dental insurance almost never covers them, so they are usually paid in cash or financed.

 How can I pay for an implant in Dallas without insurance?